HDFGroup/h5serv/docs/DatasetOps/PUT_Value.rst

 An optional key that contains a list of array elements to be updated.
 Each element of the list should be an an integer if the dataset is of rank 1 or an n-element list (which n is the dataset rank) is the dataset rank is greater than 1.
-If points is provided (indicating a point selection update, then start, stop, and step (used for hyperslab selection) should not be provied.
+If points is provided (indicating a point selection update), then start, stop, and step (used for hyperslab selection) should not be provied.

 value: